Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 The scaling of $S \propto N$ is the one expected for the transition between a black hole localised in the longitudinal direction and a black string stretched along it \cite{Horowitz:1997}.
 Furthermore, if the scaling is $S\propto N^{\beta}$, $\beta \uparrow 1$, we are approaching the transition, corresponding to the Gregory–Laflamme instability from the black hole state to the black string.
-In our model, we can construct solutions with lower entropy by choosing a larger fraction of fermionic oscillators to be excited in the largest shell of the Fermi sea $y>\frac{1}{8}$.
-This, in turn, causes the Schwarzschild radius to be larger than the fuzzy sphere radius.
-The physical picture sees the black hole/black string transition occurring when the radius of the fuzzy sphere approaches the Schwarzschild radius.
+In our model, we can construct solutions with lower entropy by choosing a larger fraction of fermionic oscillators to be excited in the largest shell of the Fermi sea $y>\frac{1}{2}$.
+This, in turn, causes the Schwarzschild radius to increase compared to the fuzzy sphere radius.

 We can, in particular, realise a black hole configuration with entropy $S \propto N^{\alpha}, \,0<\alpha<1$ by exciting a fraction $y$ of oscillators in the leading shell, such that $y$ tends to $1$ parametrically with $N$.
 In this case, the degeneracy given by Stirling's formula for large $N$ is